msaperst/photobooth/docs/recovery-and-errors.md

 ## Design Notes

 - Sessions are intentionally **not auto-resumed**
-- Partial sessions are cancelled cleanly
+- Partial sessions are canceled cleanly
 - This avoids confusion and unexpected behavior
 - Automatic recovery is limited to restoring hardware availability

+Camera recovery is passive and state-aware.
+The system does not rely on continuous camera streaming to detect availability.

 ---